Graduation Check List

 Commencement Participation Policy

 St. Mary’s University offers a Fall and a Spring Commencement.
-Students in good academic standing may participate in Commencement subject to the following conditions:
+Students in good academic standing are eligible to participate in Commencement for the semester in which they apply for subject to the following conditions:

 - Students will have satisfied all graduation requirements upon application for graduation; or have no more than six (6) hours remaining including incomplete grades.
 The cumulative grade point average must be 2.0 or higher as of the semester prior to Commencement.
 The graduation audit will determine eligibility to participate at Commencement.